nexmo-community/lex-sample-voice-application/README.md

 Once this application will be running, you call in to the **`phone number linked`** to your application (as explained below) to interact via voice with your Lex bot.</br>

-## Set up the Lex connector server - Public hostname and port
+## Set up the Lex connector application - Host server public hostname and port

-First set up a Lex connector server from https://github.com/nexmo-se/lex-connector.
+First set up a Lex connector application from https://github.com/nexmo-se/lex-connector.

-Default local (not public!) connector server `port` is: 5000.
+Default local (not public!) connector application `port` is: 5000.

 If you plan to test using `Local deployment` with ngrok for both the Lex connector application and this sample application, you may set up [multiple ngrok tunnels](https://ngrok.com/docs#multiple-tunnels).